REVOLT N REIGN Terms & GLOSSARY

 The area of play where Attack, Defense, Freedom, Rights, and Bills cards are placed after being played.
 Cards in the Action Zone are considered in play unless moved to another zone.

-The player whose turn it currently is.
-If multiple victory conditions occur simultaneously, the active player wins.
+If multiple victory conditions occur simultaneously, the Active Player wins.

 A special combat action where an Attack card targets an opposing Attack card.